Eyesore123/blog-app/README.md

 Errors are mostly handled with custom error pages.
 Images use a fallback image in case the image is not found.

+Automated backups - Php scripts are used for controlling backups.
+Cron jobs are set up with GitHub Actions to back up the db in regular intervals.

+Postgres admin panel is added to make the backend work easier.
+Backend admin can run scripts, make changes to users and tables, add new admins etc.

 Blog still needs some work, though, including:

 1. Post translation save to database and fetch for translated posts